 Finally, no matter how much you plan ahead, and no matter how much you believe that you and your co-parent are on the same page, you are bound to run into issues as you transition into your post-divorce life.
 This is to be expected; and, if you treat challenges as opportunities to grow, you can address them head-on without letting them negatively impact your relationship with your children.

 Regardless of your thoughts on co-parenting (or shared parenting), if you are preparing to go through a divorce with children, addressing your children’s needs should be one of your top priorities.
-If you have questions about divorce, child custody, child support, or co-parenting, I invite you to reach out for a confidential initial consultation.
+If you have questions about divorce, child custody, child support, or co-parenting, I invite you to reach out for a confidential initial case evaluation.

 Schedule an Initial Consultation with Hackensack Divorce Attorney Carrie S. Schultz

 Are you preparing to go through a divorce with children in New Jersey?
-If so, please schedule a confidential initial consultation in Hackensack, call us at (201) 880-9770 or request an appointment online today.
+If so, please schedule a confidential initial case evaluation in Hackensack, call us at (201) 880-9770 or request an appointment online today.